MAMDOUHjr/genie/README.md

 >>> How do I list all files in a directory?
 Q :  How do I list all files in a directory?
 Loading ....
-Q :  How do I list all files in a directory?
 Use the `ls` command to list all files in a directory.
 >>> exit